The Perfect 2 Day Budapest Itinerary for First-Timers

 If you didn’t have breakfast at your hotel you must be starving by now, so it’s time to have a delicious breakfast!
 (If you already ate at your hotel you can skip this point and go straight to the next one.)

 You can find countless incredible breakfast places in Budapest but unfortunately, there are not many around the Fisherman’s Bastion.
-However, Home of Franziska is only an 8-minute walk from there and they have a delicious breakfast selection.
+However, Franziska (on the Buda side) is only an 8-minute walk from there and they have a delicious breakfast selection.

 Admire the Hungarian Parliament across the Danube river

 One of the biggest highlights of walking on the Buda side is that you can admire the Hungarian Parliament across the river.
-From Home of Franziska, walk in the direction of Batthyány square and when you reach the river, walk a little bit more to the left side.
+From Franziska, walk in the direction of Batthyány Square and when you reach the river, walk a little bit more to the left side.

 The best spot is somewhere around the Novotel Budapest Danube Hotel where you can directly face the Hungarian Parliament.
 Needless to say, it’s also one of the best photography spots in Budapest so don’t forget to take some photos as well!